google/docsy-example/content/en/docs/Contribution guidelines/_index.md

   How to contribute to the docs
 ---

-*These basic sample guidelines assume that your Docsy site is deployed using Netlify.
-You can use them "as is" or adapt them with your own instructions: for example, other deployment options, information about your doc project's file structure, project-specific review guidelines, versioning guidelines, or any other information your users might find useful when updating your site.
+*These basic sample guidelines assume that your Docsy site is deployed using Netlify and your files are stored in GitHub.
+You can use the guidelines "as is" or adapt them with your own instructions: for example, other deployment options, information about your doc project's file structure, project-specific review guidelines, versioning guidelines, or any other information your users might find useful when updating your site.
 [Kubeflow](https://github.com/kubeflow/website/blob/master/README.md) has a great example.*

 *Don't forget to link to your own doc repo rather than our example site!
 Also make sure users can find these guidelines from your doc repo README: either add them there and link to them from this page, add them here and link to them from the README, or include them in both locations.*